avalon60/ctk_theme_builder/docs/preferences.md

 ### Themes Location
 The default folder for storing your themes, is the ctk\_theme\_builder/user_themes folder.
 However you can elect to change this by clicking the Themes Folder icon.
 This will allow you to navigate to, and select an alternative location.

+NOTE: If you change the theme location at any time, you will need manually copy / paste your themes from the old location, as required.

 [<- Back to Contents](user_guide.md)